Bloc/jottly-checkpoints/14-CSS-for-header-nav-content.md

 For this, we're setting the horizontal shadow to 0, vertical to 1 and blur to 2.
 The color, we're setting in RGBA, which gives you the ability to add some transparency or opacity to the color. `0,0,0` in RGB equals black, and we've drawn it back to be only 20% opaque.

+Next, we're going to update the properties of the paragraph text below the `h1`.

 ```css(stylesheets/base.css)
 #header .headertext {
 	margin-top: 10em;